metepg/weshare/README.md

 2. Create database `weshare` with schema `weshare`
 3. `npm install` in `/client` directory
 4. `mvn install` in `/server` directory
-5. Before starting the app go to `Application.java` and run the commented out code instead of the current code.
-Be sure to run that code with **DEV** profile This will insert 2 users to database with the credentials that are found in `application-dev.properties`.
+5. Start spring boot with profile **setup**.
+This will insert 2 users to database with the credentials that are found in `application-setup.properties`.
-6. Undo changes in `Application.java` and start the app with `npm run bdev`
+6. Start the app with `npm run bdev`
 7. You should see the app load in <code>http://localhost:8080</code>.
 You can login with
     - username: `user`
     - password: `password`